EXCLUSIVE-Airbus turns up heat on suppliers over production and quality

 Reuters reported last week Airbus had told suppliers to be ready for output of 53 A320neo-family jets a month by the end of 2022, up from current monthly output of 40 and a target of 45 by end-2021.

-Airbus has declined to comment on goals beyond 2021.
+Airbus has declined to comment on any preliminary goals beyond 2021.
 But underscoring advanced planning for higher output, Airbus urged suppliers in the letter to "demonstrate rate and capability readiness as early as possible."

+Required actions include ensuring parts are ordered from suppliers' own sub-contractors on time.
+Suppliers must also implement "proper buffers" or inventory to anticipate future output increases.

+Industry sources say the last point may trigger fraught negotiations as some suppliers - squeezed by the industry's worst ever crisis - are reluctant to spend cash without payment guarantees from planemakers, fearing new coronavirus setbacks.

-Airbus also warned suppliers over quality-control problems that have disrupted factories or affected airline operations.
+Airbus also set out a tough line on quality-control problems seen disrupting its factories or affecting airline operations.

 In 2020, Airbus experienced 370 quality problems from suppliers, equivalent to 1.6 per day, of which half had some impact on aircraft, the letter said.

 "We are still facing too many issues ...
-We count on you to secure with rigour and discipline a much better containment and prevention plan," the letter said, adding: "Our first priority is to raise the bar on quality."
+We count on you to secure with rigour and discipline a much better containment and prevention plan," it said, adding: "Our first priority is to raise the bar on quality."

+Airbus has given suppliers "72 hours max" to contain any new quality defects once they have been discovered.
+There is no suggestion that such snags have compromised airline safety, but analysts say they can cause costly production delays.

 U.S. rival Boeing BA.N is also wrestling with production quality problems on best-selling models.